HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 ## Supported data types

-1. **Smart-seq2 and 10X v2 RNA-seq data**  - currently supported by our data analysis pipelines
+1. **Smart-seq2 and 10X v2 RNA-seq data**  - currently supported by our data processing pipelines

     Data from Smart-seq2 and 10X v2 experiments will be analyzed by our processing pipelines.
 Alignment and quantification results will be made available in the Data Portal alongside raw data.

-1. **Single nucleus sequencing or image-based transcriptomics** - data analysis pipelines under development
+1. **Single nucleus sequencing or image-based transcriptomics** - data processing pipelines under development

-    We are actively investigating standard analysis pipelines for single nucleus sequencing and several image-based transcriptomics experiments.
+    We are actively investigating standard processing pipelines for single nucleus sequencing and several image-based transcriptomics experiments.
 If you are doing these types of experiments, please reach out to us.
 We are interested in working together to better understand these data types and how to process them.

 1. **Other data types at cellular resolution**